Overview

 During the ride:

-Use hand signals and indicators to mark hazards, turns, or regrouping points.
+• Use hand signals and indicators to mark hazards, turns, or regrouping points.

-Maintain a steady pace and avoid abrupt speed changes.
+• Maintain a steady pace and avoid abrupt speed changes.

-1. Unforeseen Emergency Situations
+Unforeseen Emergency Situations

 Even with the best planning, unexpected events can occur.
-Stay calm, act methodically, and prioritise safety.

-If a rider goes down:
+If a rider goes down

-The TEC stops with the downed rider.
+• The TEC stops with the downed rider.

-First aid should only be provided by those qualified to do so.
+• First aid should only be provided by those qualified to do so.

-Protect the area by warning oncoming traffic if required.
+• Protect the area by warning oncoming traffic if required.

-If a rider breaks down:
+If a rider breaks down

-TEC remains with the affected rider.
+• TEC remains with the affected rider.

-Weather or route hazards:
+Weather or route hazards

 Safety always takes priority over sticking to the original plan.

-Be prepared to adapt the ride according to conditions, even if this means shortening the ride or even cancelling the ride – safety is the major consideration in these situations – we all want to get home safely.
+Be prepared to adapt the ride according to conditions, even if this means shortening or cancelling the ride.

-1. Interaction with Tail End Charlie (TEC)
+Interaction with Tail End Charlie — TEC

-The TEC is your co leader and key ally throughout the ride.
+The TEC is your co-leader and key ally throughout the ride.

 If it is your first Ride Lead, ask for an experienced TEC.